The Best Ski Bags to Travel With, According to Avid Skiers

 To buy: amazon.com, $154

 Best for Single Skis: Thule RoundTrip Ski Bag

 Transporting a single set of skis is often less of a hassle, thanks in part to convenient bags like this one.
 The fully padded, durable design of Thule’s single ski bag makes it highly-rated among skiers.
 Measuring at 192 centimeters in length, it can carry one pair of alpine skis or two pairs of Nordic skis, making it large enough to fit what you need without being hard to handle.
 On the inside, a separate compartment for the poles keeps the skis and poles from rubbing against each other, providing an extra layer of protection against wear-and-tear.
 What’s more, the exterior has a curved zipper that allows the gear to easily be packed in and compression straps to ensure everything stays safely secure.

 To buy: amazon.com, $130

 Best Value: High Sierra Single Ski Bag

-High Sierra’s bag has garnered praise among reviewers for being the best bang for your buck.
-The versatile main compartment offers enough room for one pair of skis and a few pieces of gear — eliminating the need for additional baggage — and at just $65, the price really can’t be beat.
+High Sierra’s affordable bag has garnered praise among reviewers for being the best bang for your buck.
+The versatile main compartment offers enough room for one pair of skis, poles, and a few pieces of gear — eliminating the need for additional baggage — and at just $60, the price really can’t be beat.
 One drawback to note, though, is that there’s only one panel of padding around the center, so this bag may not be the best option if you prefer something more heavy-duty that fully protects gear.
 However, some reviewers say minimal padding is still enough to protect the bindings, and the included quick-release compression straps keep skis in place.
 The long, cushioned handles can also double as a shoulder strap for easy transport.